Sonia Hodge, CMMT

 What about the Flexible Spending Accounts?

-Open Enrollment for the flexible spending accounts (FSAs) for medical and dependent daycare costs is normally in November but is re-opened till May 14th for this year only.
+Open Enrollment for the flexible spending accounts (FSAs) for medical and dependent daycare costs is held annually in November.
 The medical FSA allows you to use pre-tax dollars to pay for costs like deductibles, copays, prescriptions, vision care, and dental care.
-The medical FSA is a great companion to the benchmark deductible health plans to save you even more money, and up to $550 (for 2021) can be rolled over to the next year if you don’t use it all.
+The medical FSA is a great companion to the deductible health plans to save you even more money, and up to $500 can be rolled over to the next year if you don’t use it all.
 Keep in mind that you can pair the FSA with your health plan when making your open enrollment decisions this spring; then in November, be sure to fill out your enrollment form for the FSA for the calendar year 2023.

 Other employee benefits: